libris/definitions/README.md

 *Tip:* During vocab development.
 Regularly run just:

-    $ python datasets.py vocab
+    $ python syscore.py

-to generate a vocab build file.
+which generates the vocab build file.

 Look at it as Turtle by running: